Bernard-A/IoTRoam-Tutorial/ApplicationServer-Setup.md

 In this log, the AS received an uplink JoinRequest from the NS.
 The JS verifies and sends back the JoinAns and finally publishes to the mqtt.

-If you have reached until this level, one has activated the ED via OTAA by having interactions with different entities in the LoRaWAN ecosystem as shown in the figure below
+If you have reached until this level, one has activated the ED via OTAA by having interactions with different entities in the LoRaWAN ecosystem as shown in the figure below.

+Similarly, one can observe in the logs a downlink from the AS->NS->RGW as shown in the figure below.

 <p align="center">
   <img width="600" height="400" src="https://github.com/sandoche2k/IoTRoam-Tutorial/blob/master/Images/FIG23.png?raw=true">